 To connect the example to the real world, let us assume that a friend travelled to this city for a specified couple of days.
 If we do not have any information except the specific dates, then to the event that she used her umbrella in both days we will assign probability 1/4.
-If we have seen (e.g. in her social media posts) a photo showing her in the city holding an umbrella, then to the same event we will assign probability 1/3.
+If we have seen (e.g. in her social media posts) a photo showing her in the city holding an umbrella, then to the same event we may assign a probability of 1/3.
 If, in addition, the photo has a time stamp on it, then we will change the probability to 1/2.
 In other words, the information we have in a problem may introduce dependencies in events that are initially assumed independent.
 More generally, the probability is not an invariant quantity, characteristic of physical reality in absolute terms, but a quantity that depends on our knowledge or information on the examined phenomenon.
 It may sound paradoxical that the probability depends on information, but it is not.
-The rules according to which we are assigning probabilities are objective and theoretically consistent-there was nothing ambiguous in calculating the above probabilities, based on the information given each time.
+The rules according to which we are assigning probabilities are objective and theoretically consistent.
+Yet it may not always be direct to assign probabilities and also the assigned values may depend on the way the information was obtained (see relevant discussion for the particular problem examined here in Bar-Hillel and Falk, 1982).
 We may additionally recall that even in classical deterministic physics we are dealing with similar situations.
 For instance, the location and velocity of a moving particle are not absolute objective quantities.
 If we change the coordinate system, the numerical values of the coordinates and the velocity will also change.